 Parks College Aircraft Fleet

-The Parks College Aircraft Fleet consists of three types of state-of-the-art airplanes.
+The Parks College Aircraft Fleet consists of four types of state-of-the-art airplanes.

 At Saint Louis University’s Parks College of Engineering, Aviation and Technology, we go to great lengths to ensure we provide state-of-the-art equipment for our flight school courses.
 We’re proud to incorporate a variety of industry-leading aircrafts in our flight programs.